CartoDB/mobile-sdk/doc/advanced.md

 </div>

-# MBTiles map data
+## MBTiles for Map Data

-[MBTiles](http://mapbox.com/developers/mbtiles/) support is included in Carto Mobile SDK.
-MBTiles uses SQLite database format, so you have just one file to be downloaded and managed.
-Following are some tools to create MBTiles packages:
+MBTiles contain the TileJSON formats that include basic map styling for Mapbox.
+[MBTiles](http://mapbox.com/developers/mbtiles/) support is included in CARTO Mobile SDK.
+MBTiles uses the SQLite database format, which only requires one file to be downloaded and managed.

-## a) Raster maps
+### Raster Maps

+The following tools enable you to create MBTile packages:

-* [MapTiler](http://www.maptiler.com/) is nice utility to create MBTiles from raster geo files (GeoTIFF, JPG, ECW etc), it is well worth small price to support the developer
+- [MapTiler](http://www.maptiler.com/) is a utility to create MBTiles from raster geo files (GeoTIFF, JPG, ECW, and so on)

-* [TileMill](http://mapbox.com/tilemill/) is open source generator of very nice map packages, if source is vector geo file, e.g. Shapefile or PosgGIS geo data.
+* [TileMill](http://mapbox.com/tilemill/) is an open source generator of nice map packages for vector geo files, such as Shapefile or PosgGIS geo data
-* [MOBAC](http://mobac.sourceforge.net) - download from variety of free sources (e.g. Bing, OpenStreetMap etc), can even load from WMS with added configuration
+- [MOBAC](http://mobac.sourceforge.net) is available to download from variety of free sources, such as Bing, OpenStreetMap, and so on.
+You can even load it from WMS with added configuration

-* [MBUtil](https://github.com/mapbox/mbutil) enables to create mbtiles from/to TMS-style tile folders, created with e.g. GDAL utility
+- [MBUtil](https://github.com/mapbox/mbutil) enables you to create mbtiles from/to TMS-style tile folders, created with different utilities, such as GDAL utility

-* [Portable Basemap Server](https://geopbs.codeplex.com/) - free utility for Windows, loads data not only from various commercial servers and custom sources, but also from ESRI formats.
-Works mainly as WMTS server, but can create MBTiles as extra feature.
+- [Portable Basemap Server](https://geopbs.codeplex.com/) is a free utility for Windows and loads data from various commercial servers and custom sources.
+It is also available in ESRI formats.
+It works mainly as WMTS server, but can create MBTiles as an extra feature

-## b) Vector maps
+### Vector Maps

+The following vector map tools enable you to create MBTiles:

-* Nutiteq SDK bundled [Package Manager API](/guides/offline-maps) downloads country-wide or bounding box based map packages with **OpenStreetMap data**.
-These files are not directly visible, as Package Manager downlods the files, you only use the API.
+- Nutiteq SDK bundled [Package Manager API](/guides/offline-maps) downloads country-wide, or bounding box based, map packages with **OpenStreetMap data**.
+These files are not directly visible, as Package Manager downloads the files, you only use the API.

-* If you need to create vector map files **from different sources or your own data** (e.g. Shapefiles), then please contact Carto support - we can provide you converter toolchain, and do free demo conversions.
+_**Note:** If you need to create vector map files **from different sources, or with your own data** (e.g. Shapefiles), please contact [CARTO support](mailto:carto@support.com)._ Our Mobile Developers will provide you with a free converter toolchain for custom conversions.

-# Ground Overlays
+## Ground Overlays

-Carto Mobile SDK since 3.1 supports *Ground Overlays* - bitmaps (PNG, JPG etc) which are put to map to your defined location.
-Most commonly this is used for **indoor floorplans**, but it can be used also for other cases.
+Ground overlays projects a bitmap (PNG, JPG) image of a defined coordinate over a basemap.
+For example, a ground overlay bitmap may be used to show an indoor floorplan over a building map.

 <img src = "/images/ground_overlay.png" alt = "Sample bitmap" width="550">

-Your bitmap must be have defined **geographical map coordinates**, and this is done using *Ground Control Points*.
-Currently we support exactly 3 or 4 points defined on bitmap and real world, with following rules:
+**Note:** Your bitmap must define **geographical map coordinates** with `Ground Control Points`.
+Currently, Mobile SDK supports three or four points on a bitmap image.

+### Ground Overlay Requirements

+The following requirements allow you to ground overlays with the Mobile SDK.

-* With 3 control points you set location, size and rotation of bitmap.
-This does *linear affine transformation*.
+- `linear affine transformation` enables you to set three control points to set the location, size, and rotation of the bitmap

-* With 4 control points you can have *perspective transformation*.
+- `perspective transformation` enables you to control four control points for the bitmap

-* If you have more control points in your data, then you should select 3/4 best ones, and use these.
+-  If you have more control points in your data, it is suggested to choose three or four of your best ones and select those as your ground control settings

-* Control points must be defined in app code.
-SDK does not read this automatically from source file metadata.
-So if you need GeoTIFF, ESRI World File, MapInfo TAB, Geospatial PDF or another already referenced data, then you will get this from GIS Extension (see below).
+- Control points must be defined in the app code.
+Mobile SDK does not automatically gather control points from the source file metadata

+  For example, if you need GeoTIFF, ESRI World File, MapInfo TAB, Geospatial PDF, or other referenced data, you will receive the following you will get this from GIS Extension (see below).

-Key limitation with Carto standard SDK package is that **whole bitmap must fit to device memory** (RAM), so maximum size could be something like 2000x2000 pixels or so, depending on target device.
-For larger rasters you can use **Carto Mobile SDK GIS Extension** which allows to show any size bitmaps, even hundreds of megabytes, and these are read directly from common GIS raster formats, e.g. GeoTIFF, BSB, ECW, MrSID, JPEG2000 etc, and source data can be in different coordinate systems.
-Please ask from sales@nutiteq.com if you need this.
+- The **entire bitmap must fit to device memory** (RAM).
+Depending on the target device, the maximum size could vary.
+For example, the target device maximum size might be 2000x2000 pixels.

+  **Tip:** For larger rasters, the SDK Extensions allow you to display any size bitmap, up to hundreds of megabytes.
+These bitmaps are read directly from common GIS raster formats (such as GeoTIFF, BSB, ECW, MrSID, JPEG2000, and so on).
+Additionally, the source data can be entered using different coordinate systems.
+Please [contact us](mailto:sales@carto.com) if you are interested in enabling SDK Extensions as part of your account.

+### Ground Overlay Code Samples

-Following sample assumes that you have bitmap file **jefferson-building-ground-floor.jpg** in your application project: under *assets* in Android, anywhere in project in iOS.
-Here we use only one geographical coordinate, and we know size of the building and that it is exactly heading to north, so we can calculate other ground points with the code.
-Now four ground control points are set to the corners of the bitmap, which gives usually most accurate result.
+This example uses only one geographical coordinate.
+The building size is known, and the building direction is facing north.
+This allows us to calculate other ground points with the code.
+Four ground control points are set to the corners of the bitmap, which typically returns the most accurate result.

+**Tip:** The following sample code assumes that you have the **jefferson-building-ground-floor.jpg** bitmap file as part of your application project.

+- For Android, this image is located under *assets*
+- In iOS, it can be located anywhere in your project

 <div class="js-TabPanes">
   <ul class="Tabs">